Task and Program Functions

 Defines the start of the retrace mode history and clears any existing retrace mode history.

-You can also activate or deactivate retrace by setting the MFO value.
-If you set the MFO value to a negative value, the controller activates retrace.
-If you activated retrace by setting the MFO to a negative value, you can deactivate it by setting the MFO to a positive value.
+You can set the MFO value to activate or deactivate retrace.
+The controller activates retrace if you set the MFO value to a negative value.
+To then deactivate retrace, set the MFO to a number greater than zero.
 The MFO method of retrace is different from the TaskRetraceOn() and TaskRetraceOff() functions.
 This is because retrace activates and deactivates immediately and the controller does not enable the feedhold state.

-Before you set MFO to a negative value, you must set the MfoMinimum task parameter to a negative value that is less than or equal to the value that you want for the MFO.
+Before you set MFO to a negative value, you must set the MfoMinimum Parameter to a negative value that is less than or equal to the value that you want for the MFO.

 For Example